CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 #### **Introduction**

 This project examines different claims to space and how they are made.
 We focus on specific cities in Palestine and South Africa to highlight processes of territorial formation in contested milieux and these processes’ lingering afterlives.
 On the one hand, we advance that claims over space are made through presence, occupancy, and insurgence.
 On the other hand, claims are made through state-based and technical tools.
 Mapping defines boundaries of space and representation and tools of zoning, land-use, and law.
 Mapping structures the rules of spatial and economic development.
-Resident strategies constitute techniques of infrapolitics; tactics of nation-states and border-making constitute contested re-presentation, or legitimizing space as ‘public’ (see Scott, 2012; Latour, 2005).
+Resident strategies constitute techniques of infrapolitics; tactics of nation-states and border-making constitute contested re-presentation, or legitimizing space as ‘public’ (see Scott 2012; Latour 2005).

 **In our case-study contexts, we argue that strategies of ‘deterritorialization’ and ‘reterritorialization’ have aimed to serve larger national-level political ends for projects of racial and ethnic exclusion.
 Yet on the ground, they also give rise to complex hybridized spaces of dwelling and everyday life.**

 We focus on Haifa, Palestine, and Mmabatho, Bophuthatswana (now Mahikeng, North-West), looking at changing borders and spatial re-appropriation of buildings and spaces from 1913 to the present.
 The project considers how both states and residents alternatively appropriate and re-appropriate spaces over time, in hegemonic and defiant exercises shaping what Lefebvre (1974) calls the production of space.
 Drawing on our local case studies, we explore how States use technologies and logics of urban planning in processes of strategic deterritorialization and reterritorialization of formal borders, property demarcations, and land-use controls.
-In both Palestine and South Africa, such urban-planning logics cultimate in spaces that sequester, control, and exclude populations by way of race and ethnicity (Clarno, 2017).
-With a focus on 1913-present, we explore these efforts of deterritorializing and reterritorializing, but also explore underlives: infrapolitics of borders and people (Scott, 2012; Simone, 2004).
+In both Palestine and South Africa, such urban-planning logics cultimate in spaces that sequester, control, and exclude populations by way of race and ethnicity (Clarno 2017).
+With a focus on 1913-present, we explore these efforts of deterritorializing and reterritorializing, but also explore underlives: infrapolitics of borders and people (Scott 2012; Simone 2004).

 Our project proceeds in a multi-scalar form.
 When examining birds-eye national-scale maps, official technologies of representation and the social construction of borders loom large.
 However, when zooming down to the scale of cities and neighborhoods, we can glimpse complex hybridization within territorialization.

 #### **National Scale**

-Legal regimes and borders aim to produce space in a way that establishes specific types and categories of citizens and subjects, seeking to clearly assert sovereignty and unique authority over people and land (Mamdani, 1996, 183).
+Legal regimes and borders aim to produce space in a way that establishes specific types and categories of citizens and subjects, seeking to clearly assert sovereignty and unique authority over people and land (Mamdani 1996, 183).

 ![Map of British Mandate Palestine](/conflict_urbanism_sp2022/images/MEljamal_Map1.png)